 Use an email automation platform to send educational content

 Emails with helpful information can guide your new customers through the process of exploring your product.
-To simplify the process of sending such emails, use a special automation platform.
+If you want to simplify the process of sending such emails, use a special automation platform.
 SendPulse allows you to personalize your educational emails and set up your send-out.

 Introduce your product with a short video

 If you have a visual product, the best way to introduce it is by creating a short video.
-It can be 1-2 minutes in length but should contain important facts about a product.
+It can be 1-2 minutes in length but should contain some essential facts about a product.

 For example, Rare Beauty by Selena Gomez provides makeup tutorials on Instagram to teach customers how to use its new eyeshadows.